How to express love to a person who cannot hear?

 Choosing my own future

 At home, my father didn’t like to talk, and my mother couldn’t talk.
 So we didn’t have much conversation in our family, and it was hard to express any complex ideas.

 When I was attending vocational school, companies would come to recruit us.
 They would ask if the students wanted to work for them.
-Almost all of the other students said they had to talk it over with their family, but I agreed to go on the spot.
+Almost all of the other students said they had to talk it over with their families, but I agreed to go on the spot.
 I wasn’t going to discuss things with my family.
-When I ran into these circumstances, it seemed like something was watching over me.
+It seemed providential.
 The company bosses rejected everyone who needed to talk things over, and took only me.
 At the age of 20, I went alone to Shanghai to work, carrying a big bag.

 My mother’s self-worth

-My father had always worked in the coal mine, but when he got older, the mine didn’t want him anymore.
-He couldn’t find any other work that suited him, so he just laid around at home.
-He might have been somewhat depressed—he neither did farm work nor went out to talk to anyone.
+My father worked in the coal mine, but when he got older, the mine didn’t want him anymore.
+He couldn’t find any other work that suited him, so he just lay around at home.
+He might have been somewhat depressed—he didn’t do farm work, nor did he go out to talk to anyone.
 At home, he relied on my mother to feed and clothe him.

-My mother appeared to love and hate him at the same time: love, because my mother demonstrated her worth by taking care of others; hate, because she didn’t like my father lying around all day, and hoped that he could get out more.
+My mother appeared to love and hate him at the same time: love, because she demonstrated her worth by taking care of others; hate, because she didn’t like to see my father lying around all day, and hoped that he could get out more.
 Later on, when my mother went out to do farm work, she would drag him along as well.

 One year during the Spring Festival, I felt that I had been away from home for too many years, and my mother was working too hard.
 I wanted to do something for my family, so I decided to cook the Spring Festival Eve dinner myself.
 But when I finished cooking, and everything was ready for us to eat, I noticed that my mother actually wasn’t happy.